chbeer/iVocabulary-Support/README.md

 iVocabulary-Issues
 ==================

-Public repository for support for iVocabulary 3.
+Public repository for support for iVocabulary.

 You can check out the